jadoogr/IoT-project/README.md

 # IoT-project

 This Project is based upon NodeMCU ESP8266 Development Board.
 This was made as a part of the Summer Training at DuPont in the summers of 2017.
 The  Board reads data using DHT22 sensor.
+Then the temperature and Humidity data read using the sensor is sent to the MQTT server(cloudMQTT in this case), which further publishes the data to the topic.
+As our NodeMCU board is both publisher and subscriber to the topic, it recieves the data, which this time it pushes to ThingSpeak.
+Here the data is shown in the form of graphs of the quantity varying with time.